 Bryan hesitated a moment, as if gathering his thoughts together, and then he hobbled over to where Travis stood and extended a hand.
 “Nice to meet ya.”
 Travis accepted his handshake.
 Stood for a moment before taking a seat on the arm of the sofa.

 Ben shut himself in the bathroom.
 Poured a glass of water from the tap and looked at his reflection in the mirror, which was very telling: black hair standing up in directions he had never seen it do before, blue eyes bloodshot and drooping, head feeling like an anvil on his shoulders, ready to topple at any moment.
 He was hungover.
 Exhausted.
-And his recollection of the evening was dim and disquieting.
+And his recollection of the evening was dim and disturbing.

 He remembered ordering room service and emptying out the restocked bar.
 He also remembered talking with Travis about his ranch in Buena Vista and his own recent trip to the Academy Awards.
 Surprisingly, Travis hadn’t seemed the least bit impressed by Ben’s stardom, claiming that he rarely went to the movies.
 Called himself a “Rocky Mountain hick boy”, which had amused the hell out of Ben.
 Who the hell is this guy..?
 The fact that he’d never seen a single one of Ben’s films intrigued him.
-Made him strangely relieved to be just an average person.
+Made him strangely relieved to be just an average joe to the cowboy.

 Once, in a major magazine interview for ‘Roustabout’, Ben had stated that he wasn’t completely opposed to the idea of exploring his sexual options, just as his character Toby had done in the film when he’d hooked up with Levi.
 Although it had been a flippant remark voiced to the journalist – one Ben hadn’t analyzed too deeply at the time – he now realized that what he had spoken might have actually been the truth.
 The fact that he’d selected a blonde-headed cowboy who embodied certain characteristics of Levi was immaterial at that moment; Travis simply presented an undeniable intrigue, like uncharted territory waiting to be explored.
-Greater forces had propelled Ben to climb up into the cab of Travis’ truck the previous night – just as greater forces had prodded Travis to offer him the ride.
+Greater forces had propelled Ben to climb up into the cab of Travis’ truck last night – just as greater forces had prodded Travis to offer him the ride.

 A thick terrycloth bathrobe hung from a hook on the wall, compliments of the hotel, and Ben slid into it.
 Pulled the belt tight around his waist before exiting the bathroom.
 Audra and Bryan sat on the sofa talking with Travis, who had pulled his undershirt on and was trying to comb through his blonde curls with his fingers.
 Upon Ben’s entrance, Audra said, “Your friend here’s invited us to come along with you to the ranch.”